 Michael Del Re, III, AIF®, ChFC®, REBC®

-As Managing Partner of Financial Network Limited, Michael serves a diverse clientele of both individuals and corporations.
+As Managing Partner of Financial Network Limited, Michael serves a diverse clientele of both employers and individuals.
 Though he has been responsible for the firms’ day-to-day operations since 2005, his primary focus remains on the design, implementation, and management of the firm’s corporate retirement and employee benefit programs.
-Michael is well versed on the subject of employer sponsored retirement plans and is often asked to speak as a panelist at various industry events.
+Michael is well versed on the subject of employer sponsored retirement plans and has spoken as a panelist at various industry events.

-Michael holds a bachelor’s degree in finance from Bentley University; FINRA Series 6, 63, and 65 securities licenses; and life and health insurance licenses.
-He invests significant hours in continuing education for his Accredited Investment Fiduciary® (AIF®), Chartered Financial Consultant® (ChFC®), and Registered Employee Benefits Consultant® (REBC®) designations.
+Michael holds a bachelor’s degree in finance from Bentley University; the Accredited Investment Fiduciary® (AIF®) designation from University of Pittsburgh, Katz School of Business; FINRA Series 6, 63, and 65 securities licenses; and life and health insurance licenses.
+He invests significant hours in continuing education for his Chartered Financial Consultant® (ChFC®), and Registered Employee Benefits Consultant® (REBC®) designations.

 Michael has been named one of the “300 Most Influential Advisors in Defined Contribution” by 401kwire.com2 and was featured as a Connecticut financial leader in Forbes magazine.
-He is a three-time recipient of the Connecticut magazine Five Star Wealth Manager Award, having won the honor in 2014, 2015 and 2016.1 He is a current member of the Financial Services Institute, American Society of Pension Professionals & Actuaries, fi360, and Connecticut Benefits Brokers, where he also served as Past President.
+He is a five-time recipient of the Connecticut magazine Five Star Wealth Manager Award, having won the honor in 2014, 2015, 2016, 2017, 2018, 2019 and 2020.1 He is a current member of the Financial Services Institute, American Society of Pension Professionals & Actuaries, fi360, and Connecticut Chapter of NAHU, where he also served as Past President.

 1. To receive the Five Star Wealth Manager award, individuals must satisfy a series of eligibility and evaluation criteria associated with wealth managers who provide services to clients.
 Recipients are identified through research conducted by industry peers and firms.
 Third party rankings and recognitions from rating services or publications are not indicative of past or future investment performance.
 For more information, go to www.fivestarprofessional.com.
 2. 401(k)wire.com “300 Most Influential” list is based on nominations from industry and publication staff.
 The list is selected based on input from nominees and analysis of objective criteria including statistics about the advisors’ practices gathered directly from the advisor.